-Browser Real-User Monitoring (Browser RUM) allows you to see how your web application is performing from the point of view of a real or synthetic end user.
+Browser Real-User Monitoring (Browser RUM) allows you to see how your web application is performing from the point of view of a real end user.
 You can answer questions like:

 - Which 1st or 3rd-party Ajax or iframe calls are slowing down page load time?

 - How does server performance impact end-user experience in aggregate or in individual cases?

 You can drill into the data to explore how users experience your application in their web browsers.

 Monitor Your Application